monk-io/docs/docs/develop/passing-secrets.md

     monk load mystuff-secure.yaml

 And that's it!
-Monk will load this file like any other cleartext Kit.
+MonkOS will load this file like any other cleartext Kit.

 ## Further edits to the Kit
 This Kit can now be edited by using: